kstatebioinfo/Irys-scaffolding/KSU_bioinfo_lab/assemble_XeonPhi/README.md

 SUMMARY

+**AssembleIrysXeonPhi.pl -**  The assemble XeonPhi script preps raw molecule maps and writes and runs a series of assemblies for them.
+Then the user selects the best assembly and uses this to super scaffold the reference FASTA genome file and summarize the final assembly metrics and alignments.

-**AssembleIrysXeonPhi.pl -**  Merges multiple BNXs from a single directory and plots single molecule map quality metrics.
-Rescales single molecule maps and plots rescaling factor per scan (adjusts stretch scan by scan) if reference is available.
-Writes scripts for assemblies with a range of parameters.
-This script uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
+The basic steps are to first merge multiple BNXs from a single directory and plot single molecule map quality metrics.
+Then rescale single molecule maps and plot rescaling factor per scan if reference is available.
+The rescaling step is analogous to the former "adjusting stretch scan by scan step".
+Next it writes scripts for assemblies with a range of parameters.
+After assemblies finish assembly metrics are genrated and the best results are analyzed.

+This pipeline uses the same basic workflow as AssembleIrys.pl and AssembleIrysCluster.pl but it runs a Xeon Phi server with 576 cores (48x12-core Intel Xeon CPUs), 256GB of RAM, and Linux CentOS 7 operating system.
+Customization may be required to run the BioNano Assembler on a different machine.

+See tutorial lab to run the assemble XeonPhi pipeline with sample data https://github.com/i5K-KINBRE-script-share/Irys-scaffolding/blob/master/KSU_bioinfo_lab/assemble_XeonPhi/assemble_XeonPhi_LAB.md.

 **New features (relative to AssembleIrys.pl and AssembleIrysCluster.pl):**